ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 * `MinDelegationFee` must be smaller or equal to `PercentDenominator`.

 The `MinDelegationFee` rate applies to Primary Network as well.
-Its mainnet value is $2\%$.
+Its Mainnet value is $2\%$.

 ### `MinDelegatorStake`